-Medical coders play in integral role in today's healthcare industry by analyzing medical records and data for the purpose of billing and insurance reimbursement.
-The online Medical Coding Diploma from Sullivan University provides students with the specialized medical coding skillset to make them an indispensable asset in doctors' offices, clinics, hospitals, insurance companies and medical billing agencies.
+Medical coders play an integral role in today's healthcare industry by analyzing medical records and data for the purpose of billing and insurance reimbursement.
+The online Medical Coding diploma from Sullivan University provides students with a specialized medical coding skillset making them an indispensable asset in doctors' offices, clinics, hospitals, insurance companies, and medical billing agencies.

-The future of the medical coding field is promising: employment is expected to grow 22 percent by 2022, much faster than the average growth rate for all occupations, according to the U.S. Bureau of Labor Statistics.
+The future of the medical coding field is promising.
+According to the U.S. Bureau of Labor Statistics, employment is expected to grow 22% by 2022, which is much faster than the average growth rate for all occupations.

 - To train graduates in the process of transforming narrative descriptions of procedures and diagnoses into numerical billing format.